dotnet/docs/docs/devops/create-dotnet-github-action.md

 1. A message is printed to the workflow log, when [manually ran](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch).
 1. A step identified as `dotnet-code-metrics`:

-    - `uses: dotnet/samples/github-actions/DotNet.GitHubAction@main`, which is the location of the containerized .NET app in this tutorial.
+    - `uses: dotnet/samples/github-actions/DotNet.GitHubAction@main` is the location of the containerized .NET app in this tutorial.
-    - `env`, creates an environment variable `"GREETING"`, which is printed in the execution of the app.
+    - `env` creates an environment variable `"GREETING"`, which is printed in the execution of the app.
-    - `with`, specifies each of the required action inputs
+    - `with` specifies each of the required action inputs.

 1. A conditional step, named `Create pull request` runs when the `dotnet-code-metrics` step specifies an output parameter of `updated-metrics` with a value of `true`.